 Montae Nicholson reflects back on time at MSU during Washington's training camp

-On April 29, Montae Nicholson’s football dreams came true as the former MSU safety was selected by the Washington Redskins in the fourth round as the 123rd overall pick of the 2017 NFL Draft.
+On April 29, Montae Nicholson’s football dreams came true as the former MSU safety was selected by the Washington Redskins in the fourth round of the 2017 NFL Draft.

 Nicholson, who forwent his senior season at MSU to declare for the draft, is now almost completely rehabilitated from an offseason shoulder surgery.
 As Washington opens up training camp, Nicholson is looking to be an instrumental player on a team that is coming off an 8-7-1 record last season.